Survey results shows that consumers are ready for eSIM

 In this blog post, we revealed the results from one part of our ConsumerLab survey.
 The results are clear: consumers are not only ready for eSIM – they want to have it now.
 For connected devices, an area that will undoubtedly expand, it’s all about convenience.
 For ‘Excel in connectivity’ we see that there’s great value eSIM brings to consumers, results showing that smartphone users are willing to pay for it.
 And last and not least, ‘Try and buy’ is attractive by ensuring consumers they can first try and then subscribe to services they like.Download survey

-In the next blog post eSIM, I’ll be highlighting consumers’ interest in two other innovative ways eSIM could Marketing Campaigns and Events Experiences.
+In the next blog post Exploring eSIM for consumers: unlocking the opportunities, I’ll be highlighting consumers’ interest in two other innovative ways eSIM could Marketing Campaigns and Events Experiences.